2020 Virtual Reopening Plan

-RPS is excited to virtually welcome back students and staff!
-This section of our website will be updated regularly with information and resources you may need and we encourage you to visit frequently.
+This section of our website will be updated regularly with information and resources you may need as RPS continues to conduct the 2020-2021 school year virtually and we encourage you to visit frequently.

 Use the site navigation (on the left on desktops or using the + sign at the top of the page on mobile devices) or the icons below of frequently accessed topics to find the information you need.